 What Is Mediation

-Mediation is a form of alternative dispute resolution used to encourage open and honest conversations between parties in a confidential setting.
-Mediation is a popular form of dispute resolution because of its many benefits, including:
+Parties use mediation as an alternative dispute resolution to promote open and honest conversations in a confidential setting.
+It is a popular form of dispute resolution because of its many benefits, including:

 - Confidentiality